thancodes/udacity-full-stack-web-developer/tournament-planner/README.md

 # Tournament Planner
-Clone this repo to your desktop, go to its `tournament-planner` directory
+Clone this repo to your desktop, go to its `tournament-planner/vagrant/tournament` directory

 ## Launch the Vagrant
 ```bash